-Task Date completed

-Familiarise yourself with the level 3

-Pharmacy Technician (Integrated)
+Familiarise yourself with the level 3 Pharmacy Technician (Integrated) Apprenticeship Standard.

-Apprenticeship Standard.

-Familiarise yourself with the level 3

-Pharmacy Technician Apprenticeship EPA
+Familiarise yourself with the level 3 Pharmacy Technician Apprenticeship EPA assessment plan.

-assessment plan.

-Visit and familiarise yourself with the PTPT

-EPD/ES Zone within the Pharmacy

-Educators area on Moodle.
+Visit and familiarise yourself with the PTPT EPD/ES Zone within the Pharmacy Educators area on Moodle.

-Review and Development 5.
+5. Review and Development

-Local PTPT programmes should be reviewed, evaluated, and developed using several methods and with trainee representation included within the programme review.
+Local PTPT programmes should be developed, reviewed and evaluated using several methods and with trainee representation included within the programme review.
 PTPT representatives should receive appropriate training to enable them to gather feedback from all their PTPT colleagues and present this feedback locally via LFGs.
 EPDs also have opportunity to share feedback and receive support at EPD network events and via the discussion forum on our Pharmacy Educator area on Moodle.

-PTPTs are invited to complete the annual National Education and Training Survey (NETS), the results of which are used regionally and locally to inform change and quality improvements.
-Towards the end of their training programme, all PTPTs are required to complete our regional End of Training Programme Survey and EPDs are expected to ensure PTPTs have time and access to the internet within their working day to complete the surveys.
+PTPTs are expected to complete the annual National Education and Training Survey (NETS), the results of which are used regionally, locally and nationally to inform change and quality improvements.
+Towards the end of their training programme, all PTPTs are required to complete our regional End of Training Programme Survey and EPDs should ensure PTPTs have time and access to the internet within their working day to complete the surveys.